Spring 2026

 Exam or Other Work Make-up

-Make-up assignments will be provided for excused absences from paper discussions and team-based learning sessions, and must be completed by mutually agreed upon dates.
-Alternate dates will be arranged for exams with excused absences or extenuating circumstances (e.g., child care issues in the evening).
+Make-up assignments may be provided for excused absences from TBL sessions and must be completed by mutually agreed upon dates.
+Alternate dates will be arranged for exams with excused absences or extenuating circumstances (e.g., professional travel).